justeat/JustEat.RecruitmentTest/Test.Data.Engineer.md

 You can create the solution in any language or framework of your choice.

-# Technical Questions
+# Feedback Questions

 Feel free to spend as much or as little time on the exercise as you like.
 We would really like you to show us how you code.
-We are looking for a good demonstration of SOLID principals, but above all, that it is functional, readable and easy to follow and review.
+We are looking for a good demonstration of best practice, but above all, that it is functional, readable and easy to follow and review.

 Please create a README.md file in the root directory.